kleithegreat/aggienova_plots/README.md

 - Plot all supernovae of a certain type
 - Toggle the x-axis between modified Julian date and days since first observation
 - Toggle the y-axis between apparent and absolute magnitude
-- Remove all plotted supernovae with a single button
-- Automatically refreshes the plot when the user makes a change Structure

 The repository is structured as follows: